Immersed in the mist, mystery, and mountains of Sikkim

 The entire three days I was in Pelling, I had one eye fixed continuously on the western horizon.
 This is where Kanchendzonga, the world’s third highest mountain is supposed to be — and only 43 kms away, apparently.
 It never appeared from behind the mist and cloud, though occasionally I felt I could discern the white outline of five majestic peaks.
 I do, however, admit it could have been my longing and my imagination.

 Humans are alone among animals for making meaning, and I have decided that I am meant to go back to Shangri La — I mean Sikkim — to see this mystical mirage, this deity, this mountain.
-But next time, I will not be on a fixed timeline, and I will not depend on Sikkim Tourism, who I found to be unhelpful and unreliable.
+But next time, I will not be on a fixed timeline.
 I will find a quiet place to stay in or near Pelling, or maybe Yaksom, and I will stay until the mountain blesses me with its appearance.

 If you enjoyed this post, you can….